the-turing-way/the-turing-way/book/templates/chapter-template/README.md

 Including a personal story in your chapter is optional; However, readers will greatly benefit from a real world application of the key ideas your chapter introduces.

-Structure-wise, personal stories come before a chapter's checklist and resources in the table of contents.
+Structure-wise, personal stories come right before a chapter's checklist and resources in the table of contents.
 It should also be added to the chapter's sub-folder